Thomasasia/ML-Object-Identifier/README.md

-## Scraper
+## scraper.sh
-The scraper will fetch images from bing.
-Input the search term, number of images, and timeout, and it will place it into the ./images/ directory.
+The scraper will fetch images from bing, and put them into the respective directories

-[This version](https://github.com/Thomasasia/bing_image_downloader) of the bing_image_downloader library must be used

-To install that library, simply clone it and run `python setup.py install`.
-Make sure the version on pip is not installed!
+scraper.sh calls on bbid.py, which was adapted and modified from : https://github.com/ostrolucky/Bulk-Bing-Image-downloader